Definition

 Examples of AI Fine-tuning

-- A legal firm fine-tuning Llama on 50,000 legal documents to create a specialized contract analysis assistant that outperforms GPT-5.4 on legal tasks
+- A legal firm fine-tuning Llama on 50,000 legal documents to create a specialized contract analysis assistant that outperforms current GPT models on legal tasks

 - A healthcare company using LoRA fine-tuning on clinical literature to reduce hallucinations in medical question answering by 60%